 Next up is the Realme X50.
 The handset comes with a larger display at 6.57 inches, which is either good or bad depending on your needs.
 The refresh rate is also higher at 120Hz.
 But you’re stuck with an LDC panel instead of the AMOLED one you get with the Nord, and software updates likely won’t be as fast or frequent.

-Other OnePlus Nord rivals worth checking out include the Realme X3 Superzoom and the Galaxy A71.
-The high-end version of the Nord with 12GB of RAM also competes with the Poco F2 Pro, which is a much better device overall, although it comes with less RAM and storage.
+Other OnePlus Nord rivals worth checking out include the Realme X3 Superzoom and the Galaxy A52.
+The high-end version of the Nord with 12GB of RAM also competes with the Poco F2 Pro and the newer Poco F3 which is a much better device overall, although it comes with less RAM and storage.
+Then there’s the newer Nord CE, which offers more in some areas and less in others.
 You can check out a few other OnePlus Nord alternatives at the link.

 OnePlus Nord vs Nord N10 and N100